-- a.
-If the material representing a primary aggregate nominal size for use in portland cement concrete has been separated into two or more bin sizes, prepare a combined sample representing the primary aggregate nominal size from representative portions of material from each bin.
+- If the material representing a primary aggregate nominal size for use in a. portland cement concrete has been separated into two or more bin sizes, prepare a combined sample representing the primary aggregate nominal size from representative portions of material from each bin.
 When preparing the combined sample, use the same proportions of material from each bin as is used in the mix. - b.
-Pit-run aggregates, such as used for sacked concrete slope protection, shall be oven dried and processed according to the instructions in Section F.4.c prior to splitting out the test specimen. - 2.
-Dry to constant mass at $230^{\circ}F \pm 9^{\circ}F$. - a.
-When testing reclaimed aggregates containing traces of asphalt or asphalt concrete, the oven drying temperature shall not exceed 100°F. - b.
-Aggregates, which are sampled immediately after being dried in an asphalt plant drier, may be tested without additional drying provided they are not exposed to dampness prior to testing.
-Aggregates that are not tested on the same day they are sampled shall be oven dried prior to testing unless they have been stored in moisture-proof containers. - c.
-As a time saving expedient in routine work, it is permissible to test materials in an air dried condition.
-Air dried materials that do not meet minimum requirements shall be retested in an oven dried condition and the results of the oven dried sample will control. - 3.
+Pit-run aggregates such as used for sacked concrete slope protection must be oven dried and processed according to the instructions in Section F.4.c prior to splitting out the test specimen. - Dry to constant weight at $230^{\circ}F \pm 9^{\circ}F$.
+2. - When testing aggregate samples containing reclaimed asphalt a. pavement (RAP), the oven drying temperature must not exceed 100°F. - Aggregates, which are sampled immediately after being dried in an b. asphalt plant dryer, may be tested without additional drying provided they are not exposed to moisture prior to testing.
+Aggregates that are not tested on the same day they are sampled must be oven-dried prior to testing unless they have been stored in moisture-proof containers. - As a time-saving expedient in routine work, it is permissible to test c. materials in an air-dried condition.
+Air-dried materials that do not meet minimum requirements must be retested in an oven-dried condition and the results of the oven-dried sample will control. - 3.
 Cool to room temperature. - 4.
-Complete the test sample preparation according to the following instructions for various materials: - a. $2\frac{1}{2}$ in. $\times 1\frac{1}{2}$ in. and $1\frac{1}{2}$ in. $\times \frac{3}{4}$ in. aggregate. - (1) Separate the material on the No. 4 box sieve (Figure 3) using the following procedure:
+Complete the sample preparation according to the following instructions for various materials. - $2\frac{1}{2}$ in. $\times 1\frac{1}{2}$ in. and $1\frac{1}{2}$ in. $\times \frac{3}{4}$ in. aggregate. a. - Separate the material on the No. 4 box sieve (Figure 3) using the (1)following procedure: - (a) Divide the sample into portions weighing approximately 2500 g each. - Place 1 of the portions on the No. 4 box sieve and "rock" (b) the assembly 10 complete cycles in approximately 12 s.

-- (a) Divide the sample into portions weighing approximately 2500 g each. - (b) Place one of the portions on the No. 4 box sieve and "rock" the assembly 10 complete cycles in approximately 12 s.
-One complete cycle is a back and forth motion with the stops on each end of the rocker assembly bumping the floor before the motion is reversed. - (c) Repeat this sieving operation on each portion of the test sample. - (d) Discard the material that passes the No. 4 sieve. - (e) Save the material retained on the No. 4 sieve for determining the cleanness value. - (2) Recombine all of the portions of the $2\frac{1}{2}$ in. $\times 1\frac{1}{2}$ in. test specimen. - (3) Retain each of the four portions of the $1\frac{1}{2}$ in. × $\frac{3}{4}$ in. test specimen in separate containers. - b.
-1 in. × No. 4 aggregate.
+One complete cycle is a back and forth motion with the stops on each end of the rocker assembly bumping the floor before the motion is reversed.

+- (c) Repeat this sieving operation on each portion of the sample. - (d) Discard the material that passes the No. 4 sieve. - (e) Save the material retained on the No. 4 sieve for determining the cleanness value. - (2) Recombine all of the portions of the $2\frac{1}{2}$ in. × $1\frac{1}{2}$ in. test specimen. - (3) Retain each of the 4 portions of the $1\frac{1}{2}$ in. $\times \frac{3}{4}$ in. test specimen in separate containers. - b.
+1 in. \times No. 4 aggregate.